 Downtown is not a great choice for a tourist visiting the City.
 The High rise business hub has very little to offer the tourist as a base.
-There are plenty of hotels so this district will often come up in searches for hotels but These hotels are mainly targeted at business guests here for different reasons.
+There are plenty of hotels so this district will often come up in searches for hotels but these hotels are mainly targeted at business guests here for different reasons.
 Of course, there is nothing wrong with these hotels, some are very plush high-end establishments.
-And there are plenty of dining options in the area.
-On that basis, there is nothing wrong with staying in Downtown.
+And there are plenty of dining options in the area so on that basis, there is nothing wrong with staying Downtown.

 The issue comes from the fact it’s not really near any of the places of interest for a tourist.
 Any of the sights or attractions you may wish to visit will be a trek.
 Quite probably during LA’s notorious Rush hour.
 While most of Los Angeles attractions are quite spread out in our opinion it pays to at least be near one of them, So really we would rule out Downtown and look at one of our other options.